 By delegating to a good long-term oriented validator, you can reduce most of your maintenance and only have to check back to restake your rewards.

-It is essential for users to stake their PoS tokens with a dependable and highly performant validator, which is why we have rolled out our Verified Provider Program in June 2022.
+It is essential for users to stake their PoS tokens with dependable and highly performant validators, which is why we have rolled out our Staking Rewards Verified Staking Provider (VSP) Program in June 2022.
+Through this program, we thoroughly scrutinize potential validators, evaluating factors such as security measures, their on-chain reliability, their provider setup, and value-added services for the whole ecosystem.

-If you want to know which validators on Cosmos are part of the VPP, simply go to the validator page on Minstcan and click on a validator’s name.
+Our VSP documentation contains further details about the program, Staking Providers that are part of the VSP will have a blue checkmark displayed next to their names here.
+If you want to know which validators on Cosmos are part of the VSP, simply go to the validator page on Minstcan and click on a validator’s name.
 If that validator is a verified provider, it will have the Staking Rewards logo shown under ‘Additional information’.

 There are many metrics to consider when selecting a validator to delegate to: